Thank you for registering your interest with these selected law schools. They will be in touch with you soon!

 What does the BCAT involve?

-The BCAT costs £150 to sit in the UK, and £170 if taken at a Pearson Vue test centre anywhere else in the world.
-It’s offered in 111 countries.
+The BCAT costs £150 to sit in the EU, and £170 if taken at a Pearson Vue test centre anywhere else in the world.
+It’s offered in countries all over the world.
 The Bar Standards Board provides full listings of these countries, and you can find your nearest centre by visiting Pearson Vue’s website.

 The test is in English only, and you’ll be required to answer all the questions on a computer at the test centre.